divraj/divraj.github.io/_posts/2024-10-23-assisted-takeoff-strategies-aircraft.md

 ---
 layout: post
-title: "Assisted Takeoff Strategies for Supersonic Aircraft"
+title: "Assisted Takeoff Strategies for Supersonic Aircrafts"
 author: "Divraj Jain"
 ---
 To offset the currently scarce battery density supersonic electric aircrafts could use assisted launch strategies to save upto 5 - 35% of battery capacity needed for takeoff and intial climb.
 Catapults are commonly used on aircraft carriers and are tried and tested , they could be installed in high volume airports owing to high infrastructure costs.
 Airship assisted launch if scaled well to could offer significant savings in the long run.
 7-10% per takeoff is a massive saving.
 With companies like Airship Industries already building airships for cargo electric supersonic aircraft could be retrofitted to launch until high volume necessitates specially built airships.